lextomato/nest-users/docs/en/README.md

 ## 🚀 **Features**

-- 🔒 **Complete Authentication**: JWT-based authentication implementation, including login, logout, session validation, password change, and recovery.
+- 🔒 **Complete Authentication** – JWT-based authentication with login, logout, register, Google login/register, session validation, password change and recovery.
 - 🧒🏻 **User Management**: Full CRUD for users with role integration.
 - ⚡️ **Role and Permission System**: Role and permission-based access control with an integrated role guard.
 - 📧 **Email System**: Sends emails for account activation and password recovery with dynamic template and transport configuration.